Jython1415/jython1415.github.io/_posts/2024-12-18-diagnose-usb-hub-issues.md

 So, there's a 10x difference in speed, for one, and the Chosure USB is listed as a USB 2.1 hub instead of a 3.1 hub.
 I'm not sure what the significance of that is.

 The Chosure hub seems 10x slower than their advertised 5 Gb/s, and the ANKER hub seems to be inline with their promotional material.
+But, as I did recognize earlier, the version of the Chosure hub I got is older than what they currently have on Amazon, so there is a chance that the newer version is just faster, and mine is performing as well as it was intended to.

 # Conclusion

 - Having a tool to benchmark issues like this will be handy in the future.
 - I should probably get another hub... after checking their advertised data transfer rate more carefully.
 - Something is definitely going with the read test on the 2nd port of ANKER.
 I should follow-up on that...
+If I get around to it, I'll make another post out of it.